Man convicted in 2015 murder of Broomfield resident

 Munoz-Diaz went to Lopez-Leon's home armed with a BB gun that October night.
 He demanded she open the safe, and when Lopez-Leon began fumbling he hit her over the head with his BB gun, the prosecution argued.
 Lopez-Leon scrambled to the kitchen to grab a knife, and Munoz-Diaz followed, cornered her in the kitchen and strangled her so hard he broke a bone in her neck.
 He then took the knife "and viscously stabs her seven times," Petri Beard said.

 On Oct.
 10, 2015, eight days before Lopez-Leon was murdered, she reported a burglary at her residence, according to a previous news release from law enforcement issued shortly after her death.
-She told officers a large gun safe inside her home had been tampered with.
-Petri Beard noted in her argument Munoz-Diaz was the one who tampered with the safe a week earlier, which explained he knew the safe was there.
+She told officers a large gun safe inside her home had been tampered with while she was not home.

+It was Munoz-Diaz who had tampered with her safe, trying to steal money he thought was in there.
+He could not open the safe that night and left.
+Munoz-Diaz previously lived in the same mobile home park as Lopez-Leon, and believed she kept a large sum of cash in the safe, according to a news release from the District Attorney's office.

 "He knew exactly what he was doing when he walked to her house armed.
 Nothing was going to stop him from getting that safe and its contents," Petri Beard told the jury.